Parasite is a movie with many genres. It has comedy, suspense, horror, drama, and deep underline social commentary about social class in Korea.

 Ending Explained (Spoiler Alert!)

-It is easy to understand the message of the movie if you understand the Korean culture little bit.
+It is easy to understand the message of the movie if you understand the Korean culture a little bit.
 There are rich and there are poor.
 Poor is always going to be poor and rich and always going to be rich.
-It is very difficult, almost impossible, for poor to be rich, and pretty much all the poor accepted this.
+It is very difficult, almost impossible, for the poor to be rich, and pretty much all the poor accepted this.
 But it doesn’t mean they can’t dream about being rich.
-This is what the main massage from the director.
+This is what the main message from the director.
 He is pretty much mocking the social class in Korean culture.

-This movie is bit different in a sense that there isn’t really a good guy or a bad guy.
+This movie is a bit different in a sense that there isn’t really a good guy or a bad guy.
 We sympathized with poor Kim family, but they did take advantage of the rich Park family and they even commit a murder.
 At the same time, the movie didn’t really portray Park family as a villain either, nor a victim.
 The director chose to make Mr. Park a reasonable enough character, despite his occasional hints that reveal his true nature.
 He seems to treat Mr Kim fairly enough at first, but he also warns the latter not to “cross the line” every time Mr. Kim attempts to pry into his private life.

 Some complained that they don’t understand Mr Kim’s motive for killing Mr. Park.
 But to fully appreciate this, you need to understand the meaning of a recurring expression in the dialogue which is, “crossing the line”.

 So why did Mr Kim kill Mr Park?
-Mr Kim and the family did enjoy life of rich.
-But he did eventually understand that they are not rich and they are just merely a parasite in host’s body.
+Mr Kim and the family did enjoy the life of the rich.
+But he did eventually understand that they are not rich and they are just merely a parasite in the host’s body.
 With such disillusionment and anger, Ki-Taek chose to kill Mr. Park, as a parasite could to its host, and like a parasite, he keeps hiding deep inside the dead host’s body until he could claim the whole carcass and use it as nourishment for his offspring.

 The ending is also very good.
 As Mr Kim is trapped inside the secret basement for God knows how long, the family is planning to get him out and bring back to the family.
 But the only plan they can think of it is becoming a rich and buy the house so that he can set his father free.
-But at the end, we all know that, that is not going to happen since it is impossible for poor to be rich, and his son also knows this.
-So it is pretty much their understanding that they will never see their father and he will eventually die in secrete basement alone.
+But at the end, we all know that, that is not going to happen since it is impossible for the poor to be rich, and his son also knows this.
+So it is pretty much their understanding that they will never see their father and he will eventually die in a secret basement alone.